samsquire/society/README.md

 A dream society.
 Why is life so hard?

+In 2021, social problems still exist and haven't been solved properly.
+We still suffer from poverty and crime.
+Life is unpleasant and doesn't pay for the vast majority of workers.
+Workers are underpaid and still suffer a lack of wage inflation.
+Work doesn't pay unless you're a software developer.

+House prices are too expensive.
+Nobody young can afford a house.
+People have to compete for shelter in the same way animals compete for shelter.
+Economic growth is severely limited when people have to compete for basic needs like shelter.
+People have to depend on their families for simple basic needs such as shelter.

 # Safety network

 People who want to be protected: put in a database, when job is lost, database kicks in.